zeebe-io/enhancements/ZEP008-hot-backup.md

 ### What parts of the design do you expect to resolve through the ZEP process before this gets merged?

+- All failure cases must be acknowledged.
+ZEP must describe how the failure cases are handled.
+- Known edge cases are listed and the solution must handle them.
+- Algorithm/design must be correct.

 ### What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

 ###### Who implements restore operation and the restore api.